Shop by Category

 Variations can consist of processed cheese and cream cheese mixed with various ingredients, including Worcestershire Sauce, Mustard Powder, and Anchovies, which is not in the Authentic "Snappy Cheese."

 Howard's Creek Authentic Beer Cheese consists of REAL Dairy ingredients, beer, spices, and garlic.
 It does not have a strong beer influence.
 Its creamy, spicy taste peaks out in heat and flavor after a few days and has only ONE heat.
 It's not too mild; it's not too hot; it's just right.
 We make beer cheese in small batches on purpose.
-It's an Artisan cheese, Kentucky Proud, Certified by the REAL Seal Dairy Association, and Lab Tested R5< 5PPM Gluten Free.
-Anything else is NOT Authentic Beer Cheese.
+It's an Artisan cheese, Kentucky Proud, Certified by the REAL Seal Dairy Association, and lab-tested R5< 5PPM Gluten Free.

 We offer our products online and through many retailers and restaurants in the Bluegrass State and several other states (and growing).
 Shop online 52 weeks a year throughout the USA.